Starbucks sees 6 months of pain, based on its China experience

 Michael Halen, an analyst at Bloomberg Intelligence, said the 60% to 70% sales decline at the end of March in the U.S. is likely similar to what April’s numbers will look like.

-He said that investors may be overlooking the slow pace of recovery for restaurants in general, noting that Starbucks’ China sales were still down 42% in the last week of March in spite of seven straight weeks of improvement.
+He said that investors may be overlooking the slow pace of recovery for restaurants in general, noting that Starbucks’ China sales were still down 42% in the last week of March despite seven straight weeks of improvement.

 “If investors start extrapolating that to the United States restaurant industry, and at the end of May sales are still down 42%, that’s a problem,” Halen said.